ecawthorne/java_springBoot_EricCawthorne/README.md

 # Part 3 of CSCI 3444 final demonstrating springBoot
 Example SpringBoot project showing;
-- Creates web pages and rest urls
+- Creates web pages and REST URLs
 - Uses spring security to protect app's web page and REST URLs
 - Uses TomCat with Https SSL with a self signed certificate
 - Connects to local databases using JPA and JDBC